simonski/conbot/README.md

 # conbot

 Welcome to `conbot`!.
-Conbot is a utility intended to deal with the rougher corners of data engineering.
+Conbot is a utility intended to deal with the corners of data engineering.
 The more mundane, the better conbot is at it!.

+Conbot is built to perform the "heavy lifting" of common tasks a data engineer may conduct.

+Conbot tries to be simple, small and as fast as possible.
+It can be used as terminal tool on a daily basis through to running horizontally in containers to make the easy simple and the hard possible.

-For example
+For example:

 - file format conversion (for example gzip.csv -> .parquet, .avro)
 - schema detection ("give me a parquet schema from a csv")
 - data generation (synthetic data for testing)
 - transfer and transform (automates the sourcing and adapting of data)

-Conbot is built to perform the "heavy lifting" of common tasks a data engineer may conduct.

-Conbot tries to be simple, small and as fast as possible.
-It can be used as terminal tool on a daily basis through to running horizontally in containers to make the easy simple and the hard possible.
+- terminal visualisation of binary formats for simple querying of files

+Conbot doesn't ask why you need to perform some leftfield task, it just tries to provide the capability to achive your task, no questions asked.
+It was built to try to accept and formalise some of the repeating glue work performed over the years.

 ## Install